mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 :::
 <!-- markdownlint-enable DOCSMD004 -->

+## Accessing a Zerops S3 Object Storage

 ## Accessing a Zerops Shared Storage

 When a Zerops PHP Service is created, you can mount a **Zerops Shared Storage Service** to it.
 If you don't have any of such yet, create a new one.
-You can then **enable** the switch on the right service card (here only ==`php`== Zerops Service) that you want to connect to the storage.
+You can then **enable** the switch on the right service card (here only ==`app`== Zerops Service) that you want to connect to the storage.
 When it already exists, go to its **Storage configuration card** and do the same change.

-The path to the root is ==`/mnt/php`== , then.
+The path to the root is ==`/mnt/app`== , then.
 Here, you can create any directory structure you need.
 Because PHP code runs under the **`www-data`** user account, any saved file has `-rw-r--r-- www-data www-data` permissions and created directories `drwxr-xr-x www-data www-data`.

 The **`zeropsSharedStorageMounts`** environment variable allows you to get the list of mounted shared storage services (separated by a pipe, if there are more than only one).
 For more flexibility, it's always recommended to use such environment variables indirectly, as shown in an example of [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html), in each project service separately.